OFF-CORD/VoiceFive/README.md

 and that's it!, enjoy :3

 # Contribution
-Pull Requests are welcome!
+Pull requests are welcome!

 # Supporting
-Stars Are Appreciated ⭐
+Stars are appreciated ⭐